ibm-cloud-docs/pattern-vpc-security/overview.md

 ### Options:
 {: #segmentation-options}

  - VPC - There are no options to VPC, but customer could elect, for example, to only use one VPC and place all resources in that VPC.
-This could be used in non-critical environments where there is only one function, e.g., test and there is no public access.
+This could be used in non-critical environments where there is only one function, e.g., test and there is no public access and cost is a factor.
  - Security Groups - There are no alternatives in a VPC environment.

 ### Best Practices: